-C. Information Search
+C. Information search

-Recall that our analysis of decisions and information search takes a procedural view of decision-making, in which, in each game, a subject's type determines his information search, with error, and his type and search then determine his decision, again with error.
-The link between decisions and information search depends on how cognition influences search, which is difficult to model because there is little theory to guide a specification, the space of possible look-up sequences is enormous, and our subjects' sequences are noisy and highly heterogeneous.
-Many aspects of subjects' searches might be related to their decisions (Section 4.E suggests several possibilities), but these circumstances make it intractable to take the full richness of our search data into account.
-They also make it difficult to specify a parametric model of search with confidence, and suggest that any such model is more than usually likely to introduce distortions.
+Recall that our analysis of decisions and information search takes a procedural view of decisionmaking, in which, in each game, a subject's type determines his information search, with error, and his type and search then determine his decision, again with error.
+The link between decisions and information search depends on how cognition influences search, which is difficult to model because there is little theory to guide a specification, the space of possible look-up sequences is enormous, and our subjects' sequences are noisy and highly heterogeneous.37 Many aspects of subjects' searches might be related to their decisions (Section 4.C suggests several possibilities), but these circumstances make it and D2 would make the same decisions as Equilibrium and L3 in all our games.